gzaifa/neo4j-got/README.md

 |"Bran-Stark"                             |32      |
 |"Cersei-Lannister"                       |30      |

-Dear MoD does not even feature in the top 10 in book 1 and is overshadowed by the Lannisters in book 4 and 5:
+Dear MoD does not feature in the top 10 in book 1 and is overshadowed by the Lannisters in book 4 and 5:
 |"person"                                 |"degree"|
 |:---|---: |
 |"Jaime-Lannister"                        |67      |